 The production of soap requires large areas.
 Therefore, these buildings have a large courtyard with symmetrical porticoes covered with cross vaults.
 Here, huge soap pots are filled with the liquid mixture of this famous soap.

 Most work processes take place on the ground floor.
 The upper floor is dedicated to a single but essential task: drying the soap.
 The architecture of the upper floor is, therefore, of particular importance.
 It is designed to ensure optimal ventilation.
 The hall consists of parallel rows of arcades.
 Every square meter on this floor has its own function.
-The space between the arches is an ideal place for pouring the soft soap liquid and for manual cutting at the end of the drying process.
+The space between the arcades is an ideal place for pouring the soft soap liquid and for manual cutting at the end of the drying process.
 Between the arches, the cubic soap pieces are arranged in the form of carefully arranged towers so that air can reach all sides of the soap.
 The roof has many openings to allow perfect ventilation.
 This place smells of laurels for six to nine months, the time it takes to dry the soap before packaging, sale and transport.

 Iraq sponsored one of the most important markets for the distribution of Aleppine soap.
 The war there, however, had a considerable impact on exports and led to their decline.
 However, the export of Aleppo soap to the European market has led to its revival.
 Although the recent conflict in Syria has destroyed and damaged some of the traditional soap factories in Old Aleppo, the remaining ones did not cease production and continue to employ traditional production methods.